Australian Tertiary Admission Rank: Calculating the ATAR

 In all states, the ATAR is a percentile given between 0.00 and 99.95 which compares a student's performance in senior secondary with that of their peers.
 For example, an ATAR of 99.00 would indicate that the recipient performed better than 99% of their peers.
-"Peers" is not the body of students receiving an ATAR that year, but a notional body of persons who might have qualified to receive an ATAR – as a result, the median ATAR score is generally around 70.00.
-For example, the median ATAR score for 2014 was 68.95.
+"Peers" is not the body of students receiving an ATAR that year, but a notional body of persons who might have qualified to receive an ATAR – as a result, the median ATAR score is generally above 50, depending on the state or territory.
+For example, the median ATAR score in NSW and the ACT for 2014 was 68.95.
 Since 2020, all jurisdictions have used a one-parameter cubic spline model to convert their aggregate scores into percentiles.
 In most states, when a student achieves an ATAR between 0.00 and 30.00, their notification will only indicate an ATAR of "30 or less".

-Though there are differences in how each state calculates the ATAR, they are all primarily based in the student's scaled subject results.
-Scaling is a process that is performed by all states which aligns student results along a common axis such that the same score in two subjects equates with the same level of achievement.
+Though there are differences in how each state calculates the ATAR, they are all primarily based on the student's scaled subject results.
+Scaling is a process that is performed by all states which align student results along a common axis such that the same score in two subjects equates with the same level of achievement.
 In this way, students are not disadvantaged by taking difficult subjects where the average achievement is lower.
-Theoretically, this ensures that the ATARs between students is comparable even when they took a different combination of courses.
+All states scale their subjects differently.
+Theoretically, this ensures that the ATARs between students are comparable even when they took a different combination of courses.
 Despite this, in a 2018 survey, 35.8% of HSC students said they chose one or more subjects because they believed it would help them achieve a higher ATAR.